vishalsingh2972/NamasteJS-Notes/Notes/10-Closures.md

 ### Important Interview Question

-**Closure :** Function bundled together with its lexical environment/scope.
+**Closure :** Function bundled together with its lexical environment/scope. //Function along with its lexical scope forms a closure.

 ```
 JS is a weird language.
 You can pass functions as parameters to another function, assign a variable to an entire function, or even return a function.